Skip to content

 • Ordered: The items stay in the order you put them.

-• Unchangeable: You can’t add, remove, or change items after creation.
+• Immutable: You can’t add, remove, or change items after creation.

 • Flexible: Tuples can hold any type of data—numbers, strings, even other tuples.